biglocalnews/court-scraper/docs/usage.rst

 to run a Selenium-based scraper with the browser, which can be helpful for debugging, use the :code:`--with-browser` flag::

-  court-scraper search --with-browser --place-id ok_tulsa --case-number CJ-2021-2045
+  court-scraper search --with-browser --place-id wi_green_lake --case-number 2021CV000055

 File storage